OpenHantek/OpenHantek6022/docs/developer_info.md

 All OpenGL rendering takes place in the `GlScope` class.
 A helper class `GlScopeGraph` contains exactly one data sample snapshot including all channels for voltage and spectrum and a pointer to the respective GPU buffer.
 `GlScope` works normally for **OpenGL 3.2+** and OpenGL ES 2.0+ but if it detects **OpenGL 2.1+** and OpenGL ES 1.2+ on older platforms it switches to a legacy implementation.
-If both OpenGL and OpenGL Es are present, OpenGL will be prefered, but can be overwritten by the user via a command flag.
+If both OpenGL and OpenGL Es are present, OpenGL will be preferred, but can be overwritten by the user via a command flag.

 ### Export

-All export related funtionality is within *src/exporting*.
+All export related functionality is within *src/exporting*.

 The following exporters are implemented: